arnabbasu12/CSE-2216-Project-Restaurant-Management-System-/README.md

 # CSE-3201-Project-Restaurant-Management-System-
 SD-1 Project
 A simple Python console program to take restaurant orders and generate a bill.
+In this project, we have developed a simple text-based restaurant ordering system using the Python programming language.
+The main objective of this system is to simulate a basic menudriven order-taking process, which is commonly used in restaurants or cafes.
+This program allows customers to view the menu, place orders by choosing items and their quantities, and finally view the total bill for their selected items.
 ## Features
 - Display menu with prices.
 - Take multiple orders.